We may earn an affiliate commission when you visit our partners.

 Read more

-Explores strategies for implementing Scrum in diverse environments, which is useful for adapting Agile practices to enterprise-level projects
+Explores strategies for implementing Scrum in diverse environments, which is useful for those working in complex organizational settings and enterprise-level projects

 Covers managing dependencies, risks, and conflicts that may arise during sprints, alongside strategies for providing effective sprint reviews and reporting outcomes to stakeholders